3j9fkyahunqoxwqu/CryptoNews/README.md

-I'm not responsable for external linked content.
+I'm not responsible for external linked content.
 All links are checked (as of time of posting) and 'clean'.
 Since nothing can be re-checked every second you must scan and check each link on your own.

 The goal of this small project is to track 'important' news by year and relevance.